 This suggests that a state's licensure procedures can be onerous enough to discourage teachers from seeking a position in a new state.
-Indeed, 10 teachers are suing the state of Minnesota, claiming that barriers imposed by its licensure requirements are preventing well-qualified teachers with out-ofstate experience from working in the state (Sawchuk, 2015).
-Despite this, the issue has received little empirical attention (Goldhaber et al., 2011).
+Indeed, ten teachers are suing the state of Minnesota, claiming that barriers imposed by its licensure requirements are preventing well qualified teachers with out-of-state experience from working in the state (Sawchuk, 2015).
+In spite of this, the issue has received little empirical attention (Goldhaber, 2011).

-Seniority policies also may discourage cross-state mobility given that school districts frequently use seniority in making personnel decisions (National Council on Teacher Quality, 2014), and a teacher's seniority level typically is not transferable across state lines.
-Yet, although there is some empirical evidence on how seniority transfer provisions in collective bargaining agreements may affect within and between district mobility (Anzia & Moe, 2014; Cohen-Vogel, Feng, & Osborne-Lampkin, 2013; Goldhaber, Lavery, & Theobald, 2015; Koski & Horng, 2007), to our knowledge no evidence exists on whether they influence teacher cross-state mobility.
+Seniority policies also may discourage cross-state mobility given that school districts frequently use seniority in making personnel decisions (National Council on Teacher Quality, 2014), and a teacher's seniority level is not typically transferable across state lines.
+Yet while there is some empirical evidence on how seniority transfer provisions in collective bargaining agreements may affect within and between district mobility (Anzia & Moe, 2014; Cohen-Vogel, Feng, & Osborne-Lampkin, 2013; Goldhaber, Lavery, & Theobald, 2015; Koski & Horng, 2007), to our knowledge there is no evidence on whether they influence cross-state teacher mobility.1